 Learn how to manage the procurement cycle from start to finish, while ensuring a high level of quality throughout the process.
 We'll delve into project requirements, such as features and deliverables, and use quantitative methods to prioritize theses.
 You'll discover the key components of a quality management plan and the tools used in quality planning, assurance and control.
 You'll learn how to create a procurement management plan, identify key factors for making decisions, manage the bid process, from seller solicitation to selection, and quantify applications.
 Relevant legal issues, such as contract types and procurement terms, will also be examined.
 Lastly, we'll explore how to manage change throughout the process or take action when things don't end up as planned.

 Project Management, Applications and Simulation (MGMT334)

 Using a case study method and Microsoft Project, you will work through a simulated mock project where various project management tools and techniques will be applied.
 Working in teams, you will initiate, plan, execute, control, and close the simulated project.
 Activities will include project planning, decision-making, problem-solving, and presenting project progress.
 Previous study or experience in Project Management is necessary to successfully complete this course.

 Project Management Scheduling Software (COMP289)

 Gain detailed insight into the functions of project planning and scheduling, resource allocation and costing, progress monitoring and reporting.
 Move from a basic to an advanced level of familiarity with the functions of Microsoft Project, a typical project management software.
 Prior experience with project management is recommended.
-Software: Microsoft Project 2016 or newer.
+Software: Microsoft Project 2019/365.